Aliases for RAD50 Gene

 GeneCards Summary for RAD50 Gene

 RAD50 (RAD50 Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with RAD50 include nijmegen breakage syndrome-like disorder and nijmegen breakage syndrome.
+Diseases associated with RAD50 include nijmegen breakage syndrome-like disorder and hereditary breast ovarian cancer.
 Among its related pathways are Integrated Pancreatic Cancer Pathway and Cell Cycle / Checkpoint Control.
 GO annotations related to this gene include protein binding, bridging and 3-5 exonuclease activity.